BrianSammit/weather-js/README.md

 # weather-js

-This is a weather app that was created with HTML and Javascript, This weather app shows you the current weather in your place and also you can search for a different city.
+This is a weather app that was created with HTML, Javascript, and openWeather API This weather app shows you the current weather in your place and also you can search for a different city.

 ![screenshot](./screnshots/Capture.JPG)